Samora Smallwood

 Samora Smallwood is a Canadian actress and writer from Windsor, Ontario and Newfoundland.
+Samora won a Canadian Screen Award at the 10th Canadian Screen Awards in 2022 for her performance in the Lifetime television film Death She Wrote (2021).

+Early life

 She attended the University of Windsor in the early 2000s, and graduated in 2008 with a general Bachelor of Arts.
-Samora won a Canadian Screen Award at the 10th Canadian Screen Awards in 2022 for her performance in the Lifetime television film Death She Wrote (2021).

 Career

 On television, Samora has appeared on Designated Survivor, The Expanse, Star Trek: Discovery and Murdoch Mysteries.
 She also had a recurring roles on Hallmark Channel fantasy series Good Witch in 2021, and Oprah Winfrey Network prime time soap opera The Kings of Napa in 2022.

 In 2023 she began appearing in a recurring role as Monica Hill in the Hallmark Channel drama series, The Way Home.

 In 2024, she appeared in two episodes in a minor role in the Apple TV+ miniseries, The Big Cigar, and later was cast as one of the supporting characters in the Bell Fibe TV drama series, Disrepair.

+In 2026, Smallwood self-nominated her webseries Coming Home for four Canadian Screen Awards, but she ultimately did not win in any of the categories.

-Smallwood was recently called out by several industry professionals for her negative gossip-mongering about other productions she worked on.
+Smallwood was also called out on social media by several industry professionals for her negative gossip-mongering behind the scenes about other productions she worked on.